Control Flow

 }

-If you use a non Integer expression in the switch statement the compiler will try and convert the value to an integer.
-If this is not possible it generates a compile time error.
+If you use a non-integer expression in the switch statement, the compiler will try to convert the value to an integer.
+If this is not possible, it generates a compile-time error.

 switch.cpp